amurrell/SimpleDocker/README.md

 Use for **local development of provisioning scripts** (eg. bash scripts) to setup cloud servers - whether starting from scratch, testing upgrades, or testing version compatibility.

-... 🍪 But then you give a mouse a cookie... and we added lots of customization, pre-run scripts, an example LEMP stack, etc. Read the [highlights](#repo-highlights)!
+... ✋ But wait!
+There's more!
+We added docker/version customizations, an optional script-provisioning boilerplate to help generate them from scratch, and pre-run scripts to avoid repetition and speed up local development.
+Read the [highlights](#repo-highlights)!

 ---